 But when we thought about it we kept coming back to the food.
 We had so many amazing meals and the food was consistently good no matter where you ate, not to mention very friendly on the wallet if you dined at local restaurants rather than hotels.
 Vietnamese cuisine is very fresh, vibrant, and full of flavour, and I love how they manage to incorporate fresh herbs into almost every dish.

-Cooking a pho in the traditional way, however, doesn’t really appeal, and is quite time consuming.
-So I have created a more time friendly recipe using a store-bought organic, free range chicken broth.
+Feeling nostaligic, I decided to attempt my own version of pho.
+Wanting to avoid hours of boiling bones, I created a more time friendly recipe using a store-bought organic, free range chicken broth.
 When choosing store-bought broth make sure you choose a quality one made with real chicken as opposed to stock cubes, no added sugar, and low in sodium so that you can control the amount of salt added.

 This pho recipe doesn’t contain any added sugar or fish sauce (which also contains sugar) and I swapped out rice noodles for zucchini noodles because they contain a heap more nutrients and fibre!
 Another great option if you’re looking to reduce your refined carbohydrate intake would be bean thread or glass noodles, but it’s entirely up to you which option you take.
 If you’re a traditionalist by all means add the fish sauce and use rice noodles.